The True Inventor of Blue Jeans

 No article of clothing better represents America than a pair of denim jeans.

-The birth of this ubiquitous apparel took place 139 years ago this week (1873) when two men received a patent on “waist overalls” reinforced with copper rivets, what we now know as blue jeans.
+The birth of this ubiquitous apparel took place almost 150 years ago (1873).
+Two men received a patent on “waist overalls” reinforced with copper rivets–what we now know as blue jeans.

 One of the men was Levi Strauss (1829-1902), whose name lives on through Levi Strauss & Company.
 The other patent recipient was Jacob Davis, the tailor who actually invented the denim pant with rivets.
 So what happened to Jacob Davis and why was he largely forgotten?

 As the family began hearing news of the California Gold Rush, they saw business possibilities on the West Coast.
-In 1853 Levi, as he had taken to calling himself, caught a steamship for San Francisco and had soon established a wholesale business there.
-He imported fabric, bedding, combs, and purses from the east coast branch of Strauss Brother & Company, and he created a successful business selling these items to general stores and mercantile shops in California and the West.
+In 1853 Levi caught a steamship for San Francisco and had soon established a wholesale business there.
+He imported fabric, bedding, combs, and purses from the east coast branch of Strauss Brother & Company.
+He created a successful business selling these items to general stores and mercantile shops in California and the West.
 By 1866, Strauss had expanded his headquarters and was a well-known San Francisco businessman and a well-respected member of the Jewish community.

 Jacob Davis (1831-1908) was born Jacob Youphes in Latvia and arrived in New York City at the age of 23.
-In the U.S. he was called Jacob Davis and got his start as a journeyman tailor, working first in New York before traveling to Maine and eventually Northern California.
+In the United States, he was called Jacob Davis.
+His first job was as a journeyman tailor, working in New York for a time before traveling to Maine and the Northwest.

-When the Gold Rush began in western Canada, Davis was drawn north to make his fortune.
-When panning for gold netted him little, Davis married and settled down, remaining in Canada for nine years.
-When he and his wife decided to move back to the U.S., they went to Nevada.
-For a time he ran a cigar store in Virginia City, and then in 1868 the family moved to Reno where Davis got a job working for proprietor Frederick Hertlien helping to set up a brewery.
+Davis heard news of the gold rush in western Canada and decided to try his hand at goldmining.
+When panning for gold netted him little, Davis married and settled down.
+Nine years later, he and his wife decided to move to Nevada.
+Davis ran a cigar store in Virginia City, and then in 1868 the family moved to Reno where Davis got a job helping to set up a brewery for Frederick Hertlein.

-Unfortunately the brewery failed, leaving Hertlein and Davis with nothing.
-Davis returned to his most reliable skill, tailoring, and he foresaw the importance of a new market.
-He felt there was a growing need for outdoor supplies for the surveyors and railroad workers who were arriving for jobs building the Central Pacific Railroad.
+The brewery failed, which left Hertlein and Davis with nothing.
+Davis returned to his most reliable skill, tailoring.
+By this time, Davis observed a growing need for outdoor supplies for the surveyors and railroad workers arriving in the area.
 Using his sewing skills, he began making items like tents and horse blankets.

-For these products Davis needed sturdy material and he began buying ten-ounce light-colored duck and nine-ounce blue denim from wholesaler Levi Strauss.
-Both the duck and the denim were twill–threads are woven over and under two or more warp yarns, which produces a characteristic diagonal pattern that makes the fabric itself very strong—something that would be important later on.
+Davis needed sturdy material for these products.
+He began buying ten-ounce light-colored duck and nine-ounce blue denim from wholesaler Levi Strauss.
+Both the duck and the denim were twill–threads woven over and under two or more warp yarns.
+This produces a characteristic diagonal pattern that makes the fabric itself very strong—something that would be important later on.

 Davis agreed to take on the project, and since the fellow did not plan to come in to be measured, Davis sent the woman off with a string and instructions as to how to measure the waist and inseam.
 When she returned with the measurements, they settled on a price of $3.
 Davis was paid in advance.

 After he completed what he felt was a sturdy pair of pants, Davis noticed the copper rivets he used to attach straps to horse blankets and decided to reinforce the pockets and the bottom of the button fly.
-The woman picked up the pants, and soon word of the merits of the design began to spread throughout the community.
+The woman picked up the pants.
+Soon the news about these great pants spread throughout the community.

-Soon Davis had more orders than he could fill.
-In the following 18 months he made and sold 200 pairs of heavy work pants, using both the duck twill as well as denim.
+Davis had more orders than he could fill.
+In the following 18 months, he made and sold 200 pairs of heavy work pants.
+He made pants in both the duck twill as well as denim.
 The denim soon won customer favor as the dark color looked better for longer.

-He decided to approach his fabric supplier, Levi Strauss, for help, and Davis wrote him a letter.
+He decided to approach his fabric supplier, Levi Strauss, for help.

 His offer to Strauss was for “half the right to sell all such Clothing Revited according to the Patent, for all the Pacific States and Teroterous.”
 (A transcript of the letter is posted on the Ben Davis Company website.)